 Well, not quite... but at first glance this was my exact reaction whilst watching the Brocade presentation on the Network Field Day 12 (NFD12) 1 live stream, and it's not really that far from the reality.
+In case you are not aware, IFTTT 2 is "If This Then That"; you create "Recipes" that give you some control between apps and internet connected devices.

 I'm going off on a tangent from the topic at hand, but to give you a quick example, a recipe I have written 3 uses the "Date and Time" channel, along with the Philips Hue 4 one.
 You drag and drop these together to create your recipe, and configure a couple of parameters that IFTTT gives you control of.
 Behind the scenes, these channels are effectively scripts that call various APIs of the devices and applications in their catalogue.